Dominic-Taylor-Dev/eagle-bank-api/README.md

 ### The development process
 I started off by reviewing the requirements and making some initial design decisions.
 These can be found in `docs/DESIGN-DECISIONS.md`.

-Given the dependent relationship where an account needs a user and a transaction needs an account, I decided to handle endpoint implementation in the order of the rubric:
+Given the dependent relationship where an account needs a user and a transaction needs an account, I decided to handle endpoint implementation in the order of the rubric.
+I implemented a couple of example endpoints which include demonstrating my JWT auth setup.
+Although this is only a fraction of all of the endpoints, I would have followed similar patterns for the remainder.
+The points of interest, such as the need for transactions when it comes to some of the financial operations are discussed at a high level in the design decisions document.

 ## User Management
 - [x] Create a user
 - [x] Create a new user without supplying all required data
-- [ ] Authenticate a user
+- [x] Authenticate a user
-- [ ] Fetch a user
+- [x] Fetch a user
-- [ ] Fetch another user's details (should be forbidden)
+- [x] Fetch another user's details (should be forbidden)
-- [ ] Fetch a non-existent user
+- [x] Fetch a non-existent user
 - [ ] Update a user
 - [ ] Update another user's details (should be forbidden)
 - [ ] Update a non-existent user